 Intel suggests to delete “multi-chance”.
 However, we should have a name for it so that we can refer to it.
 For example, in Proposal 2, we use this name.
 Any suggestion for another name is welcomed, but I do not see a point in spending too much time on the naming.

-Updated Proposal 4: For mTRP PDCCH reliability enhancements, study the following options:
+Updated Proposal 4: For non-SFN based mTRP PDCCH reliability enhancements, study the following options: